sksmith/go-micro-example/README.md

 another dependency for testing seemed like a fair tradeoff.

 The testing in this project is pretty bare-bones and mostly just proof-of-concept.
-If you want to see some tests, though, they're in [internal/api/invapi](internal/api/invapi).
+If you want to see some tests, though, they're in [api](api).
 I personally prefer more integration tests that test an application front-to-back for features rather than tons and tons of tightly-coupled unit tests.